mhiggins3/familyMovieRoulette/README.md

 When adding a moive the skill will reach out to IMDB for some details about the movie you are adding including a brief synopsis as well as the movie rating.

-When you ask Alexa "what movie should I watch" the skill will fetch and random movie from the DB and read back the synopsis and rating.
+When you ask Alexa "what movie should I watch" the skill will fetch a random movie from the DB and read back the synopsis and rating.

 # The Story
 In my house we have a candy bowl in the livingroom with a bunch of movie titles written on a scraps of paper.
 They are all family friendly so when Friday night comes around and we have nothing to do but watch a moive one of the kids will grab a random scrap of paper and that will be the movie we watch that night.